datamol-io/graphium/README.md

 Different utilities for molecules, such as Smiles to adjacency graph transformer, molecular property extraction, atomic properties, bond properties, ...

-<span  style="font-weight:bold;color:red">The MolecularTransformer and AdjGraphTransformer come from ivbase, but I don't like them.
-I think we should replace them with something simpler and give more flexibility for combining one-hot embedding with physical properties embedding. </span>.
+***The MolecularTransformer and AdjGraphTransformer come from ivbase, but I don't like them.
+I think we should replace them with something simpler and give more flexibility for combining one-hot embedding with physical properties embedding.***.